 Continuous training on the subject of safety is also crucial in maintaining volunteers' interest.
 Regular safety classes can be taught in formal and informal settings.

-Examples of formal classes are Occupational Safety and Health Administration (OSHA) Hazardous Waste and Emergency Response (HAZWOPER) and First Aid & CPR trainings, which have periodical renewal requirements.
-Informal safety classes can be site visits at chemical plants or facility tours where LEPC members gain practical experiences with different protective equipment.
+Examples of formal classes are OSHA HAZWOPER and First Aid & CPR trainings, which have periodical renewal requirements.
+Informal safety classes can be site visits at plants or facility tours where LEPC members gain practical experiences with different protective equipment.
 Routine scheduled trainings allow LEPC members to stay motivated by building their confidence and credentials.